Crypto-Forge-Labs/crypto-yall/docs/USER_SETUP_GUIDE.md

 - This is software that places real trades with real money on a leveraged perpetual futures exchange.
 - You can lose all of your bridged capital, and (with leverage) potentially get liquidated below your initial deposit if you don't manage risk.
 - Past performance on testnet does not guarantee future performance on mainnet.
-- The original creators do not provide investment advice and are not responsible for your trading results.
+- This guide and project documentation do not provide investment advice or guarantee trading results.
 - You are solely responsible for your own trades, your own taxes, and your own decisions.
 - Don't use money you can't afford to lose entirely.